MF Ghost: Anime

 An anime television series adaptation was announced on January 4, 2022.
 It is produced by Felix Film and directed by Tomohito Naka, with Kenichi Yamashita supervising the scripts co-written by Akihiko Inari, Naoyuki Onda designing the characters, and Akio Dobashi composing the music.
 The series aired from October 2 to December 18, 2023, on Tokyo MX and other networks.
-(Note: Tokyo MX and BS11 listed the series premiere on October 1, 2023, at 24:00, which is effectively October 2 at midnight JST.)
-The opening theme song is "Jungle Fire" by Yū Serizawa and Motsu of Move, while the ending theme song is "Stereo Sunset" by Himika Akaneya.
+(Note: Tokyo MX and BS11 listed the series premiere on October 1 at 24:00, which is effectively October 2 at midnight JST.)
+The opening song is "Jungle Fire feat.
+Motsu" by Yū Serizawa, while the ending song is "Stereo Sunset" by Himika Akaneya.

-Following the ending of the twelfth episode, a second season was announced, which aired from October 7 to December 23, 2024.
-(Note: Tokyo MX and BS11 listed the second season's premiere on October 6, 2024, at 24:00, which is effectively October 7 at midnight JST.)
-The opening theme song is "Rock Me Kiss Me feat.
-Motsu" by Yū Serizawa, while the ending theme song is "Side U (Prod.
+Following the final episode of the first season, a second season was announced, which aired from October 7 to December 23, 2024.
+(Note: Tokyo MX and BS11 listed the second season's premiere on October 6 at 24:00, which is effectively October 7 at midnight JST.)
+The opening song is "Rock Me Kiss Me feat.
+Motsu" by Yū Serizawa, while the ending song is "Side U (Prod.
 AmPm)" by Himika Akaneya.

-A third season was announced after the final episode of the second season.
-It is set to premiere in January 2026.
+Following the final episode of the second season, a third season was announced.
+It aired from January 4 to March 29, 2026.
+The opening song is "Timeless Power feat.
+Motsu" by Yū Serizawa, while the ending song is "Yokan no Tochū Prod.
+Taku Takahashi (m-flo)" (予感の途中 Prod. ☆Taku Takahashi (m-flo)) by Himika Akaneya.

+Following the final episode of the third season, a fourth and final season was announced.

 Crunchyroll is streaming the series.
-Medialink licensed the series in Asia-Pacific, streaming it on its Ani-One Asia YouTube channel.
+Medialink licensed the series in Asia-Pacific for streaming on its Ani-One Asia YouTube channel.